I'll keep buying Ralph Lauren and driving my beat-up car. Thank you.

 I've spent hundreds of hours studying, training and honing my craft at all levels.
 I continue to study the latest business and photography techniques to improve my service and results.

-While I have made many discoveries, such as that I like cole slaw as long as it's from a Memphis BBQ joint, one thing I didn't discover was my passion for images.
+I didn't discover my passion for images.
 That was always there.
 It just took a lot of years and a lot of work to turn it into a career.

 When I was a kid, I wanted to be like my dad, who loved to photograph our travels.
 When he introduced me to an SLR camera for the first time when I was about 10, I became fascinated with learning what it all did and have been studying and practicing ever since.